mosra/magnum/README.md

 -------------------------------

-If you want to build also unit tests (which are not built by default), pass `-DBUILD_TESTS=True` to CMake.
+If you want to build also unit tests (which are not built by default), pass `-DBUILD_TESTS=ON` to CMake.
 Unit tests use Corrade's TestSuite framework and can be run using

     ctest --output-on-failure